renpy/renpy/sphinx/source/lifecycle.rst

 If it exists, the :ref:`splashscreen <adding-a-splashscreen>` label is executed until it returns.

-A splashscreen is only displayed once per time Ren'Py is run, and is skipped when script execution restarts.
+A splashscreen is only displayed once per time Ren'Py is run, and is not shown when script execution returns to the main menu.

 Main Menu
 ---------